DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ###Ereaders
 Ereaders became widely known with the introduction of the Amazon Kindle in 2007.
 Ereaders differ from tablets in the way that they are only suitable for reading books, are relatively cheap and have monochrome displays.
 An important characteristic of the ereader is the use of *electronic paper* (epaper), a so-called electrophoretic screen.
 Electronic paper is designed to mimic the characteristics of paper as closely as possible and is relatively low in energy consumption.
 The current generation of epaper is incapable of rendering complex motion, so animations and videos are impossible to use.

 Both Amazon and Barnes & Noble also offer more expensive models, Amazon Fire (and Fire HD) and NOOK Tablet (and NOOK HD+) respectively.
 These models are not really ereaders anymore, but fully-fledged, small sized tablets.
-These models do not use epaper, but instead work with color LED screens with backlight – a standard component of tablets such as iPad and Galaxy Tab.
+These models do not use epaper, but instead work with color LED screens with backlight – a standard component of tablets such as **iPad** and Galaxy Tab.
 Often these tablets use a version of the Android operating system as its core, in contrast to the classic monochromatic ereaders using their own operating system built on a version of Linux.
 The Samsung Galaxy Note and Apple iPad mini can be seen as an answer to the smaller sized tablets.

 Because of the lack of a color screen the current generation of ereaders is best suited for prevalently text publications, i.e. novels or research publications.

 ![Strengths & Limitations](images/05_2_strengths_limitations_04.png "Strengths & Limitations.")

 ###Tablets
 The tablet-market is dominated by two main players,[^sales-figures-tablet] Apple and Samsung.
-Apple utilizes their own operating system (iOS) for the iPad, while Samsung with its Galaxy Tab product line has opted for Android.
+Apple utilizes their own operating system (**iOS**) for the iPad, while Samsung with its Galaxy Tab product line has opted for Android.
 The Android-segment of the market consists of many manufacturers offering similar hardware with a variant of Android as its operating system.
 Several ereader applications exist for both iOS and Android, the most important ones will be reviewed in the [reader software](#reader-software) section.

-Apple's and Samsung's most recent tablet screens cover nearly the entire **sRGB color space**, which makes their color reproduction as good as that of professional monitors for photographers and graphic designers, and yields much better color reproduction than print.
+Apple's and Samsung's most recent tablet screens cover nearly the entire so-called color space, which makes their color reproduction as good as that of professional monitors for photographers and graphic designers.
+It goes without saying that the color quality e.g. of a photograph, is still depended of the orginal capturing technque.
+Printing on paper remains a question of ink or toner and the printer technology used.
+Note that in arts publishing the combinaton of prining techniques and type of paper is very important for the end result.
+The human eye is different then an electronic screen.
 The upside of the tablet's color screen is at the same time also its weakness, as backlit LED screens are generally known to cause eye fatigue.
 Furthermore, reading in the sun is problematic, because direct sunlight obscures most of the visibility of the screen.
 Battery life is another issue with tablets.
 Although newer tablet models often claim impressive battery life, ereaders still reign supreme with an average battery life of up to several weeks.

 ###Smartphones
 The story for tablets also largely applies to the realm of smartphones.[^sales-figures-phone] Of course most smartphones have smaller screens than both ereaders and tablets.
 But the similarities between smartphones and tablets are large enough to justify clustering them with tablet devices.